resheku/my-awesome/README.md

 - [arachnys/cabot](https://github.com/arachnys/cabot) - Self-hosted, easily-deployable monitoring and alerts service - like a lightweight PagerDuty
 - [be5invis/Iosevka](https://github.com/be5invis/Iosevka) - Versatile typeface for code, from code.
 - [checkly/headless-recorder](https://github.com/checkly/headless-recorder) - Chrome extension that records your browser interactions and generates a Playwright or Puppeteer script.
+- [cloudflare/cloudflare-os-starter](https://github.com/cloudflare/cloudflare-os-starter) - A guide for customizing your Cloudflare OS deployment
 - [cockpit-project/cockpit](https://github.com/cockpit-project/cockpit) - Cockpit is a web-based graphical interface for servers.
 - [commandeer/open](https://github.com/commandeer/open) - Commandeer is a tool built by developers for developers that solves three things in the cloud.
 First, we are focused on the deployment of your IAC.
 Secondly, we enable you to 'Test your Plumbing'.
 Lastly, Commandeer provides you the ability to easily view your data.
 - [damianavila/RISE](https://github.com/damianavila/RISE) - RISE: "Live" Reveal.js Jupyter/IPython Slideshow Extension